Close Menu

 • Block areas of danger: Baby gates restrict wandering.

-• Put treats, leash, and potty supplies close to exit door.
+• Put treats, leash, and potty supplies close to the exit door.

 • For puppy pads, put them by the exit door as a transitional phase.